johnseto/SolisAgileManager/README.md

 * Then perform a similar calculation to find the most expensive (peak) period.
 * Set the action for all cheapest slots to `Charge`
 * Set the action for the most expensive slots to `Do Nothing` - i.e., don't charge.
+* Set the action for any negative prices slots to `Charge`.
 * Now, we've calculated the cheapest and most expensive slots.
 From the remaining slots, calculate the average rate across them.
 We then use that average rate to determine if any other slots across the day are a bit cheaper.
 So look for anything that's 90% of the average or less, and mark it